NHSDigital/integration-adaptor-nhais/README.md

 The user must have the `readWrite` role or a custom role with specific privileges.

+## MESH API

+TODO: NHAIS Adaptor MESH configuration when MESH integration is implemented

+For local test scripts see [mesh/README.md](/mesh/README.md)

+### OpenTest

+TODO

+### Fake MESH

+Clone https://github.com/mattd-kainos/fake-mesh from our fork

+Follow the instructions in that repository's README.md to run it (using Docker is recommended)

 ## Running

 * Set and export environment variables defined in `nhais-env-example.yaml`